Enquil/rtr_v5/README.md

 Temporary Fix: Added a js function to prevent default and put an overlay on top of the page until form is handled.
 This should be switched to a function that disables the button instead, or even straight python could possibly work.
 Code snippet (form is replaced by id for relevant form):

+### Edit Post Form

+Not rendering as expected, should be wider, keeping as is for now, because it works and is not critical

 ## Future Implementations